Polka in the United States: Polka festivals

-Throughout the United States (and especially through the so-called "polka belt"), polka fans gather to participate in polka festivals.
+Throughout the United States, polka fans gather to participate in polka festivals.
 Many of these festivals are arranged by organizations such as the IPA and the United States Polka Association.
-Others, such as Polish-style performer Eddie Blazoncyzk's "Polka Fireworks" festival in Pittsburgh, are run by polka stars or polka fans.
+Others, such as Polish-style performer Eddie Blazoncyzk's "Polka Fireworks" festival in Pittsburgh, are run by polka musicians or polka fans.

-These festivals usually last several days and involve performances, dancing, jam sessions, beer, ethnic food, athletic events, parades, and polka masses.
+These festivals usually last several days and involve performances, dancing, jam sessions, beer, ethnic and local foods, athletic events, parades, and polka masses.
 Though many festival attendees belong to an older generation, there are also a substantial number of young participants.
 Polka music and polka festivals are often described as "happy" and "joyful" by their organizers and participants.
 In their book Polka Happiness, Charles and Angeliki Keil describe the aspects of these "polka parties" that allow them to bring joy to people of all ages.
 A wide variety of people are accepted and people are encouraged to dance with many different partners.
-The musicians dance as well as perform.
-The live bands perform a variety of more modern music as well as traditional polkas.
-Participants drink enough to get "silly or happy," but not enough to get drunk.
+The musicians dance as well as perform, and the live bands perform a variety of more modern music as well as traditional polkas and waltzes.